bitshifter/bitshifter.github.io/_posts/2017-12-04-rust-bench-simd.md

 }
 ```

 The problem here is the perennial problem with micro-benchmarking suites - is my code actually being run.
-What is happening here is the result of the fold call is discarded.
+What is happening here is the result of the `fold` call is discarded.
 Rust returns the value of the last expression if it's not followed by a semi-colon.
-Because the fold ends with a semi-colon, the closure returns nothing.
-To fix this and stop the optimizer from very rightly removing unnecessary work we need to either add an explicit return statement or remove the final semi-colon.
+Because the `fold` ends with a semi-colon, the closure returns nothing.
+To fix this and stop the optimizer from very rightly removing unnecessary work we need to either add an explicit return statement or remove the semi-colon following the `fold`.

-Doing this results in a compile error
+Returning from all of the `fold` calls results in a compile error

 ```
 LLVM ERROR: Cannot select: intrinsic %llvm.x86.sse41.dpps